 Sean has presented and moderated at regional and national conferences on all topics related to enrollment management.
 He is a past president of the New York State Association for College Admission Counseling (NYSACAC) and currently serves on the Board of Directors for the National Research Center for College and University Admissions (NRCCUA), Sprout Creek Farm in Dutchess County, New York and Saint Bernard School in Southeastern Connecticut.
 Sean lives in Poughkeepsie, New York with his wife Paula and two daughters, Katie and Samantha.

-Suzanne Petrusch - Vice President of Enrollment and Marketing, Presbyterian College
+Vice President for Enrollment and Marketing, Presbyterian College

 Suzanne Petrusch is the Vice President of Enrollment and Marketing at Presbyterian College, a position she has held since 2016.
 Previously, she served as the Vice President for Enrollment Management at St. Mary’s University in San Antonio, where she oversaw the Offices of Admission, including Graduate & Adult Enrollment Services; Financial Assistance; Enrollment Marketing; and Student Retention.
 She focused on organizational change, professional development, data-driven enrollment strategies, marketing and communication, and the strategic use of financial aid in order to achieve transformation.
 Among markers of the division’s success, Suzanne notes the 28 percent increase in the size of the first-year class, the first enactment of a deposit wait list, and improvements in the persistence of first-generation students.
 Further, the University realized a gain of 18.2% in the four-year graduation rate within 10 years.